 Jackson is a larger medium-sized city located in the state of Tennessee.
 With a population of 66,975 people and 24 constituent neighborhoods, Jackson is the seventh largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jackson who work in sales jobs (13.71%), office and administrative support (11.05%), and management occupations (8.37%).

 The per capita income in Jackson in 2010 was $22,757, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $91,028 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include English, Irish, German, and Scots-Irish.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Vietnamese.